The impact of Coronavirus (COVID-19)Last updated: 10 April 2021

 - Cancel your trip, accepting you will lose the deposit you have paid us.

-If any increased charges are levied by our suppliers, whether because of increased annual rates, or a change of your season of travel, then we will discuss these variations with you.
-If you still wish to move your trip, then we may have to pass on the small extra costs to you.
+If there are any increased costs, for example because of a change of your season of travel, then we will discuss these variations with you.
+If you still wish to move your trip, then we will have to pass on any extra costs to you.

 It usually takes some time to put everything in place to defer any trip.
-So please talk to us about deferring your trip 3 to 4 weeks before the date your balance is due on your original booking.
+So please talk to us about deferring your trip about two weeks before the date your balance is due on your original booking.
 Then we have enough time to confirm your new itinerary before the balance was due on your original itinerary.

 - you have confirmed to us that you wish to defer your trip, and